ogrodje/tttm/README.md

 Error:Sorry.
 Can't do it bro.
 ```

+## Example Player Servers

+- [tttm-randy](https://github.com/otobrglez/tttm-randy) is a sample player server implemented in Python 3 with Flask and uses "random strategy" where it will "play" any field that is empty on the given grid.

 ## Why?

 Why not?
 We want to see who can build the universe's fastest and most "intelligent" APIs [for the lolz](https://www.urbandictionary.com/define.php?term=for+the+lolz).